"Lupita" Catrina Najaco Ceramic Doll

 The skirt is a beautiful plum color with lovely hand painted details.

 Lupita or Lupito is a typical name in Mexico, thus the name Lupita/Lupito was given to each figurine.

 The family proudly manufactures each figurine and is painted by hand.

-Najaco dolls were began in Tonalá, Jalisco in 1992, at the beginning, the family was looking for a way to depict Mexican people's daily chores (especially women) while in their typical outfits.
+Najaco dolls are made Tonalá, Jalisco. in 1992, the family was looking for a way to depict Mexican people's daily doing chores (especially women) while in their typical outfits.

 This folk art is full of colored detail.
 Each doll is molded, afterward each figurine is hand painted by artisans.

 Please note: these figurines are individually hand made & painted and will have slight variations one to another.